Car: User interface

 Cars are equipped with controls used for driving, passenger comfort, and safety, normally operated by a combination of the use of feet and hands, and occasionally by voice on 21st-century cars.
 These controls include a steering wheel, pedals for operating the brakes and controlling the car's speed (and, in a manual transmission car, a clutch pedal), a shift lever or stick for changing gears, and a number of buttons and dials for turning on lights, ventilation, and other functions.
-Modern cars' controls are now standardized, such as the location for the accelerator and brake, but this was not always the case.
+Modern cars' controls are now standardised, such as the location for the accelerator and brake, but this was not always the case.
 Controls are evolving in response to new technologies, for example, the electric car and the integration of mobile communications.

 Some of the original controls are no longer required.
 For example, all cars once had controls for the choke valve, clutch, ignition timing, and a crank instead of an electric starter.
 However, new controls have also been added to vehicles, making them more complex.
 These include air conditioning, navigation systems, and in-car entertainment.
 Another trend is the replacement of physical knobs and switches by secondary controls with touchscreen controls such as BMW's iDrive and Ford's MyFord Touch.
 Another change is that while early cars' pedals were physically linked to the brake mechanism and throttle, in the early 2020s, cars have increasingly replaced these physical linkages with electronic controls.